ERC-7945 - Confidential Transactions Supported Token

 function confidentialBalanceOf(address owner)

-public view returns (bytes memory confidentialBalance)
+external view returns (bytes memory confidentialBalance)

-Returns the confidential balance of the account with address owner .
+Returns the confidential balance of the account with address owner.

 confidentialTransfer